Coronavirus toll at 1000 GMT Monday

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-The countries with the most new deaths were India with 3,417, followed by Brazil with 1,202 and Colombia with 485.
+Based on latest reports, the countries with the most new fatalities were India with 3,754 new deaths, followed by Brazil with 1,024 and Colombia with 495.

-The country with the highest number of deaths compared to its population is Hungary with 288 fatalities per 100,000 inhabitants, followed by the Czech Republic with 274, Bosnia and Herzegovina with 261, Montenegro with 240 and North Macedonia with 237.
+The country with the highest number of deaths compared to its population is Hungary with 295 fatalities per 100,000 inhabitants, followed by the Czech Republic with 277, Bosnia-Herzegovina with 268, Montenegro 245 and the Republic of North Macedonia 244.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.